OpenRefine/OpenRefine/docs/docs/manual/transforming.md

 *   transform rows into columns, and columns into rows
 *   split or join columns
 *   add new columns based on existing data or through reconciliation
-*   convert your rows of data into multi-row records
+*   convert your rows of data into multi-row records.

 ## Edit rows